 A = r² × θ / 2

-You can find the chord length using the following formula:
+You can find the length of a chord using the following formula:

-The length of chord a is equal to 2 times the radius r times the sine of 1/2 times the central angle θ.
+The length of chord a is equal to 2 times the radius r times the sine of the central angle θ divided by 2.

 You can find the arc length using the following formula: